CarawaysClass/carawaysclass.github.io/bcis1305sp17/linkedin-lab.md

 Once you have entered the basic contact information and created your profile, there are some "best practices" to keep in mind when adding to and updating your profile.
 The goal is to make sure that your profile represents you accurately and in the best possible light.

-This video, <a href="https://youtu.be/B8WZxYFaSmI" target="_blank">Top Five Profile To-Do's<a>, provides a quick list of items to initially add to your LinkedIn profile.
+This video, <a href="https://youtu.be/B8WZxYFaSmI" target="_blank">Top Five Profile To-Do's</a>, provides a quick list of items to initially add to your LinkedIn profile.

 Going a bit further, here's a <a href="https://students.linkedin.com/content/dam/university/global/en_US/site/pdf/LinkedIn%20Profile%20Checklist%20-%20College%20Students.pdf" target="_blank">checklist</a> that is worth revisiting in the future as you update the education and experience sections of your LinkedIn profile and as you begin networking with others on LinkedIn.